 Results of Our WorkA promise is just words, but at How It Stacks Up, we live up to our commitments.
-Whether it’s an office, business, or workplace, we serve our clients well, and that’s why they call us to help organize new phases of their work lives, and why they recommend us to others.
+Whether it’s an office, business, or workplace, we serve our clients well, and that’s why clients call us to help organize new phases of their work lives, and why they recommend us to others.
 The case studies we’ve included below will help you understand the kinds of spaces and circumstances we tackle, and the Before & After photos of recent projects demonstrate our results.

 Decluttering Project & Paper Management